-The holiday exists to honor our fallen heros of battle, to recognize those who died in wars defending this country and its values.
+The holiday exists to honor our fallen heroes of battle, to recognize those who died in wars defending this country and its values.

-It is Memorial Day, a three-day weekend on May 26-28 in 2017 and PubClub.com has put together this look at the Best Places to Spend Memorial Day in the USA.
+It is Memorial Day, a three-day weekend May 27-29.
+PubClub.com has put together this look at the Best Places to Spend Memorial Day in the USA.
 And this being PubClub.com, there’s an an emphasis on the Best Party Places for Memorial Day.

 – #1, Indy 500 –